 In March of 2012, I returned home from a Caribbean cruise to find myself at the heaviest weight I have been in my life.
 I was dismayed.
 I have been active most of my life and exercised regularly.
 Despite the effort, I still struggled with not only with my weight, but with high cholesterol and blood pressure.
 So, when I peaked out at just less than 300 pounds, I knew I could not continue on my current path and became determined to do something different.
 I was going to revamp my exercise regimen and eat healthier.

 And that was when a seemingly divine intervention occurred.
 The next day, as I worked my way through the grocery store determined to load up on healthy food, I ran into an acquaintance and we started talking.
-As I shared my dismay and plan, he asked me if I had heard of Forks Over Knives.
+As I shared my dismay and pain, he asked me if I had heard of Forks Over Knives.
 I hadn’t.
 He invited me to watch it, indicating he and his wife had been following the film’s recommended lifestyle for a while.

 Now, until this time I lived my life as a devout carnivore.
 One of my favorites was an all-you-can-eat ribs special!
 As a lifelong weightlifter, I counted on meat and dairy products as a primary source of protein (yes, I was totally uneducated on this).
 I also loved my backyard barbecue.